Toriko

 Toriko (トリコ) is a Japanese manga series written and illustrated by Mitsutoshi Shimabukuro.
-It follows the adventures of Toriko, a Gourmet Hunter, as he searches for rare, diverse foods to complete a full-course meal.
+It was serialized in Shueisha's shōnen manga magazine Weekly Shōnen Jump from May 2008 to November 2016, with its chapters collected into 43 tankōbon volumes.
+The series follows the adventures of Toriko, a Gourmet Hunter, as he searches for rare, diverse foods to complete a full-course meal.
 On his journey, he is accompanied by a timid chef who wants to improve his skills.
-Toriko was serialized in Shueisha's Weekly Shōnen Jump from May 2008 to November 2016, with its chapters collected into 43 tankōbon volumes.

 A short film was created by Ufotable for the Jump Super Anime Tour 2009, with another created for the 2010 tour.
 The manga has also been adapted into an anime television series produced by Toei Animation, which was broadcast in Japan from April 2011 to March 2014.
 Additionally, Toei developed a 2011 animated 3D short film and a 2013 feature film.

 The manga series has been licensed for English release by Viz Media in North America and Madman Entertainment in Australasia.
 Madman also licensed the anime series in Australasia, while Funimation licensed it in North America.
 Discotek Media licensed the 2013 film in North America.

-By November 2020, the Toriko manga had over 25 million copies in circulation.
+By August 2023, the Toriko manga had over 30 million copies in circulation.

 Synopsis

 Setting

-The planet of Toriko is separated into two parts; the Human World (人間界, Ningen-kai) and the Gourmet World (グルメ界, Gurume-kai).
+The alternate depiction of Earth in Toriko is separated into two parts; the Human World (人間界, Ningen-kai) and the Gourmet World (グルメ界, Gurume-kai).
 The Human World is where modern civilization exists and occupies just 30% of the planet, the rest is the Gourmet World, which is inhospitable to most humans due to the strength of the wildlife and extreme climate changes.
 In the Gourmet Age (グルメ時代, Gurume Jidai), which began five centuries ago at the end of the hundred-year war, the taste and texture of food is extremely important.
 The International Gourmet Organization (国際グルメ機構, Kokusai Gurume Kikō) (IGO), maintains order and defends civilians from dangerous animals and gourmet criminals.
 Originally set-up by the United Nations, the IGO is now independent from them and holds more influence as it is composed of 360 nations.
 They apply a numerical rating from 1 to 100, referred to as Capture Levels (捕獲レベル, Hokaku Reberu), to most ingredients based on the difficulty of acquiring it.
 The IGO has a group of seven individuals with highly sensitive taste, called the Gourmet 7 (グルメセブン, Gurume Sebun) or G7, that are in charge of assigning the star ranking of restaurants and the ranking of chefs.

 Individuals known as Gourmet Hunters (美食屋, Bishokuya), who have usually trained their abilities to that of superhuman, are regularly hired by restaurants and the rich to seek high-level ingredients and rare animals.
 One can also increase their strength by implanting Gourmet Cells (グルメ細胞, Gurume Saibō) into their bodies.
 Gourmet Revivers (再生屋, Saiseiya) are those who dedicate themselves to protecting ingredients from extinction or exhaustion, and who can also arrest people that partake in the transaction of illegal goods, violate poaching laws, or causes extinction of an entire species.